tyharg/formanew-platform-do/README.md

 ## Part 6: Deploy to DigitalOcean App Platform

-SeaNotes is designed to deploy seamlessly to DigitalOcean App Platform.
+FormaNew is designed to deploy seamlessly to DigitalOcean App Platform.
 You have two options for deployment:

 ### Option A: Deploy with One-Click Deployment Button